Here are some of my projects either in progress, coming out soon, or very recently published.

 The handbook consists of 35 chapters in four broadly defined fields: (1) social issues, (2) linguistic issues, (3) educational issues (including K-12) and (4) Spanish as a minority language outside of the U.S. It thus moves beyond Spanish as a minority/heritage language to include a variety of considerations about the people who speak it, including both adults and children.

 This is the second edition of my Spanish composition textbook.
-I hope to soon finish a video I'm making with clips from instructors and students that explains what it's about.
+Here is a video with clips from instructors and students explaining its approach.
 "An engaging text organized into thematic chapters dealing with current events, this book will simultaneously promote reading skills while showing examples of good writing.
 Drawing from best practices in native English language arts composition, heritage speaker pedagogy, and second language writing, the text develops Spanish language proficiency, general academic writing, and knowledge of contemporary social issues."

 Language and identity among "Mexi-Ricans".
 Published 2016.